Adroiti/docs-for-code-review-tools/Cppcheck/comparisonError.md

 ## Description

-The expression `(X & 0x6) == 0x1` is always false.
-Check carefully constants and operators used, these errors might be hard to spot sometimes.
+Check constants and operators used.
 In case of complex expression it might help to split it to separate expressions.

 ## Further Reading